SELF-Technology/self-chain-public/CONTRIBUTING.md

 4. **After Merge**
    - Delete your feature branch
    - Update your local repository
+   - Your changes will be tested in Stage before going to main
    - Celebrate your contribution! 🎉

 ## Community